Three NEW Savory Flavors. Try this nourishing sipping broth in three flavors inspired by classics. Shop Now

+Is collagen good for the joints?
+Yes.
 It can help your joints move with more ease and help decrease stiffness in joints such as your knees.
 It may help contribute to enhancements in daily activities, such as walking up stairs, ascending or sleeping.

 Can help promote a healthy gut lining by “sealing up” connective tissue, and support nutrient absorption.
 It may also help with the absorption of water within the intestines, keeping things moving more freely out of the body.

 A boost in collagen may help support a healthy metabolism by adding lean muscle to your frame and help with the conversion of essential nutrients.

 Protein in general is important for healthy muscle tissue, healthy skin, healthy bodily tissues, boosting the metabolism, and aiding in proper growth and development.
 Some amino acids can also boost the body’s use of antioxidants and support healthy cells from DNA and RNA.

 Collagen for hair growth is quickly becoming a significant reason to use this supplement.
 Collagen protein is the building block of your fingernails, hair and teeth and may support hair follicle health as well.

 In fact, Multi Collagen Protein promotes healthy hair thickness and growth while reducing hair breakage.

 AAs in collagen can help to support healthy arteries and healthy normal blood pressure by assisting in normal vasodilation (the widening of arteries and relaxation of muscle cells and blood vessels that allows for healthy circulation).

 A little known fact is that there are at least 16 different types of collagen within the human body.
 These include collagen types 1, 2, 3, 5 and 10.